ToxPuro/astaroth/README.md

+#Average Gradient Method Solver
+This is the reference implementation of the Average Gradient Method for PDEs.
+The 2d version of the method can be find in `acc-runtime/samples/planes-2d` and upcoming 3d version of the method in `acc-runtime/samples/planes`.
+You can build the 2d version of the code with:
+`mkdir build && cd build && cmake -DMPI_ENABLED=ON -DOPTIMIZE_MEM_ACCESSES=ON -DDSL_MODULE_DIR=../acc-runtime/samples/planes-2d -D2D=ON -DLAGRANGIAN_GRID=ON -DBUILD_TESTS=ON .. && make planetest -j`
+and the 3d version with:
+`mkdir build && cd build && cmake -DMPI_ENABLED=ON -DOPTIMIZE_MEM_ACCESSES=ON -DDSL_MODULE_DIR=../acc-runtime/samples/planes -DLAGRANGIAN_GRID=ON -DBUILD_TESTS=ON .. && make planetest -j`
+You can run the code with:
+`mpiexec -n 1 planetest`
+> **Note:** The first run for the 3d version can take some time since Astaroth will autotune the kernels which involves running them multiple times to find the best GPU configurations
+Given that you have matplotlib installed, you can visualize the computed solutions against the analytical solutions with:
+`python ../test/planetest/plot.py`

 # Astaroth - A Scalable Multi-GPU Library for Stencil Computations {#mainpage}

 [API specification](doc/Astaroth_API_specification_and_user_manual/API_specification_and_user_manual.md)| [Astaroth DSL](acc-runtime/README.md) | [Contributing](CONTRIBUTING.md) | [Licence](LICENCE.md) | [Repository](https://bitbucket.org/jpekkila/astaroth) | [Issue Tracker](https://bitbucket.org/jpekkila/astaroth/issues?status=new&status=open) | [Wiki](https://bitbucket.org/jpekkila/astaroth/wiki/Home)